tj/connect-redis/lib/redis/README.md

 All commands are sent as multi-bulk commands.  `args` can either be an Array of arguments, or individual arguments, or omitted completely.

+## client.connected

+Boolean tracking the state of the connection to the Redis server.

+## client.command_queue.length

+The number of commands that have been sent to the Redis server but not yet replied to.
+You can use this to enforce some kind of maximum queue depth for commands while connected.

+Don't mess with `client.command_queue` though unless you really know what you are doing.

+## client.offline_queue.length

+The number of commands that have been queued up for a future connection.
+You can use this to enforce some kind of maximum queue depth for pre-connection commands.

+## client.retry_delay

+Current delay in milliseconds before a connection retry will be attempted.
+This starts at `250`.

+## client.retry_backoff

+Multiplier for future retry timeouts.
+This should be larger than 1 to add more time between retries.
+Defaults to 1.7.
+The default initial connection retry is 250, so the second retry will be 425, followed by 723.5, etc.

 ## TODO